markarenz/mms-next-ssg/PROJECT.md

 ---

-## [ ] MMS-10 Content Blocks: Projects List
+## [x] MMS-10 Content Blocks: Projects List

 - Branch: feat/mmsns-10-content-projects-list
 - User Story: As a user, I should see the projects list content block with content coming from the CMS.
 The items should link to detail pages for each item.
 - ACs
-  - [ ] Build out projects-list content block type and create content as needed
+  - [x] Build out projects-list content block type and create content as needed
+  - [x] Build project list page
+  - [x] Build project detail page with image lightbox
+  - [x] Update/add tests

+---

+## [ ] MMS-11 Breadcrumbs

+- Branch: feat/mmsns-11-dynamic-routing-and-404
+- User Story: As a user, I should navigable breadcrumbs on every page.
+- ACs
+  - [ ] Create a breadcrumb component
+  - [ ] Add breadcrumbs to all pages
   - [ ] Update/add tests

 ---

-## [ ] MMS-11 Dynamic Routing and 404
+## [ ] MMS-12 Dynamic Routing and 404

-- Branch: feat/mmsns-11-dynamic-routing-and-404
+- Branch: feat/mmsns-12-dynamic-routing-and-404
 - User Story: As a user, I should see a custom 404 page when I enter an unused URL on the site.
 As an editor, I should be able to create a page on the site without having to add a page to the `/app` directory.
 - ACs
   - [ ] Create a catch-all page for dynamic routing and return 404 content when the page slug is not valid.